Mastering into the activated Limiter, or...last things first

 Let me try to show you what I mean.

-1. When I master a song, what I do often is loading up a former mastering session, then I deactivate the devices but I leave the limiter on and set it to a basic amount of limitation before I do anything else or even load up a song.
+1. When I master a song, what I do often is loading up a template for a mastering session, then I deactivate the devices if they aren't already but I leave the limiter on and set it to a basic amount of limitation before I do anything else or even load up a song.
 By now, after all the years, I know very quickly where I want it to sit and I can always slightly adjust it anyways.